DragunWF/DragunWF/README.md

 # Welcome!

 Hallo, I'm DragonWF.
 I'm just a programmer who's been actively trying to improve and code a lot recently.
 I plan on taking BSIT when I go to college.
+Don't expect much from me yet as I only have 3 months of experience.

 **Programming Languages:** 💻
 - Python